-As we watch the young students from the university and the young men from their army service (most of Greece’s compulsory army conscripts are sent for their year in these areas, near the Turkish borders) filling the streets, there also seems no tradition of Greek folk music or the old underground sounds of rebetiko here either.
+As we watched the young students from the university and the young men from their army service (most of Greece’s compulsory army conscripts are sent for their year in these areas, near the Turkish borders) filling the streets, there also seemed no tradition of Greek folk music or the old underground sounds of rebetiko here either.

 Another huge surprise.

 Xanthi is the birth place of Manos Hajidakis – perhaps Greece’s greatest composer – the revered magician of blending classical music with Greek folk melodies and themes.

 The house he was born in had been restored and was now an elegant arts centre (but never seems to be open).

 We took a place at the – far better – ‘Zefyros’ tavern opposite Hajidakis’ house.
 With a big print of his famous Odos Oniron – Street of Dreams – record sleeve and caricatures of his plump face on the walls.
 His music just faintly playing in the background.

 The city was alive – the tavernas and bars were all neat and tasteful and appealing.
 But the old culture of Greece seemed somehow missing amongst the cleaned-up stone buildings.

 But people seemed to be happy.
 Happy at least to be able to finally come out from their houses after the snows and walk around and chat – to voltaroun.

 We were told that, although there are always cold winters, it hadn’t actually snowed in Xanthi for 11 years.